MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Fairness

+- It's Not Fairness, and It's Not Fair: The Failure of Distributional Equality and the Promise of Relational Equality in Complete-Information Hiring Games. [[paper]](https://arxiv.org/abs/2209.05602)
+  - Benjamin Fish, Luke Stark.
+  - Key Word: Group Fairness; Individual Fairness; Causal Fairness.
+  - <details><summary>Digest</summary> Existing efforts to formulate computational definitions of fairness have largely focused on distributional notions of equality, where equality is defined by the resources or decisions given to individuals in the system.
+Yet existing discrimination and injustice is often the result of unequal social relations, rather than an unequal distribution of resources.
+Here, we show how optimizing for existing computational and economic definitions of fairness and equality fail to prevent unequal social relations.
+To do this, we provide an example of a self-confirming equilibrium in a simple hiring market that is relationally unequal but satisfies existing distributional notions of fairness.

 - Sustaining Fairness via Incremental Learning. [[paper]](https://arxiv.org/abs/2208.12212)
   - Somnath Basu Roy Chowdhury, Snigdha Chaturvedi.
   - Key Word: Fairness; Incremental Learning.